bevyengine/bevy-website/content/learn/book/the-game-loop/time-and-timers.md

 [`GlobalTransform`]: https://docs.rs/bevy/latest/bevy/prelude/struct.GlobalTransform.html
 [`Transform`]: https://docs.rs/bevy/latest/bevy/prelude/struct.Transform.html

-## Timers, cooldowns and delayed actions
+## Timers and cooldowns

 Delta time is great for physics and animations, but what if we want to implement other time-driven gameplay logic?
-We might want to automatically generate cookie clicks every 5 seconds, add a 3 second cooldown for our fireball ability, or cause an enemy to chase after the player a short time after seeing them.
+We might want to automatically generate cookie clicks every 5 seconds or add a 3 second cooldown for our fireball ability.

 The simplest of these tools is the [`Timer`].
 Timers in Bevy hold two [`Duration`]s: